ivlachos/agamemnon/README.md

 We also offer a Shiny application where users can visualize and explore the quantification results produced by AGAMEMNON as well as perform differential abundance/expression analyses.</br>

+Before running the application, first you need to move the **/all folder** containing the quantification results to the **agamemnon/shinyApp** folder.</br>

+In addition, you need to have a text file containing the phenotype information for your samples.</br>

+The file must be named **phenotypes.tab** and needs to be a **tab-delimited** text file with the first column having the samples names and the rest of the columns having the phenotypic characteristics.</br>

+The header of the first column must have the name **External ID**.</br>

+If you don't have phenotypic charasteristics for your samples, you need to provide at least a file including the first column with the samples names ("External ID") and a second column having a condition or random numbers.
+You can find an example of a phenotypes.tan file containing the minimum information inside the shinyApp folder.</br>

+Having the **phenotypes.tab** file, you need to create a folder inside the /shinyApp directory with the name **phenoData** and move the phenotypes.tab file inside it.</br>